-WIC families have the opportunity to shop for nutritious foods at over 600 authorized WIC retailers throughout Missouri and can receive services at any of the 118 local agencies.
-WIC serves financially eligible women, infants, and children under the age of five.
-Fathers, stepparents, foster parents, grandparents, and guardians are also encouraged to apply for WIC benefits for children in the household under the age of five.
+Missouri WIC provides additional healthy fruits and vegetables for up to 60,000 women and children per month.
+WIC families have the opportunity to shop for nutritious foods at approximately 600 authorized WIC retailers throughout Missouri and can receive services at any of the 115 local agencies.
+WIC serves financially eligible women, infants and children under the age of five.
+Fathers, stepparents, foster parents, grandparents and guardians are also encouraged to apply for WIC benefits for any children in the household under the age of five.

-Missouri WIC provides quality nutrition education, breastfeeding promotion and support, nutritious foods, and referrals to health services.
-It is also one of the most successful, cost-effective, and important nutrition intervention programs in the country.
+Missouri WIC provides quality nutrition education, breastfeeding promotion and support, nutritious foods and referrals to health services.
+It is also one of the most successful, cost-effective and important nutrition intervention programs in the country.

 Missourians interested in learning about the benefits of WIC may visit wic.mo.gov or call TEL-LINK at 1-800-835-5465 to find the WIC local agency closest to them.